 Gently Does It

 Your skin is subjected to the bitterness of autumn’s climate during the day, so it’s best to treat your skin with gentle products - and that doesn’t mean skipping the exfoliator.
 Exfoliating your face during the colder months is incredibly important, as it buffs away at the dead skin that prevents more moisturising products from being absorbed.
 That being said, to protect your skin’s barrier, a gentle approach should be taken.
-BAO Skincare's Radiance Face Scrub is an excellent choice.
-It's still a grainy exfoliant but in a creamy cleanser texture and is one of the softest exfoliators we’ve tried, this gentle exfoliator ensures you get the facial scrub you need without punishing your skin.
+Whitfords Fruit AHA's Exfoliator is an excellent choice.
+It's still a grainy exfoliant but in a gel texture and is one of the softest exfoliators we’ve tried and with natural non-grainy AHA exfoliation from the fruit acids in it as well, this gentle exfoliator ensures you get the polish you need without punishing your skin.

 In terms of cleansing, it’s wise to steer away from foaming cleansers, as these include surfactants - ingredients known to break down the skin’s barrier further and knock pH levels off balance.
 AD Skin Synergy has a brilliant option for a silky smooth organic cleanser, in the form of their Essential Cleansing Balm.
 Each ingredient has been carefully selected to keep your skin clean and hydrated, such as beeswax and jojoba and olive oils to support the skin barrier, and restore moisture and balance to the skin.
 When you are cleansing, remember to remove the product with a warm cloth.
 Hot water dries the skin out further, while a cloth soaked with comfortably warm water will not only remove dirt, but also protect your skin’s natural oils.